franklovefrank/crustydb/README.md

 # CrustyDB

-CrustyDB is an academic Rust-based relational database management system built by ChiData at The University of Chicago.
-You should read this document fully and look at the CrustyDB.pdf.
+CrustyDB is a Rust-based relational database management system I built for an assigment for a Databases class at University of Chicago.

 ## Usage